Periyar National Park: Boundaries

-(G.O.
-(P) No.65/2003/F&WLD dated Thiruvananthapuram, 20 December 03)

 Flora

-The park is made up of tropical evergreen, semi -evergreen and moist deciduous forests, montane grasslands, montane savannas, man - made stands of eucalyptus, wetlands, lake and river ecosystems.
+The park is made up of Tropical and subtropical moist broadleaf forests, montane grasslands and shrublands, montane savannas, human-made stands of eucalyptus, wetlands, and lake and river ecosystems.
 A total of 1965 taxa (species and infraspecific) of flowering plants have been collected and described from the park.
-These include 17 species categorized as "possibly extinct". out of the aforementioned flowering plant taxa, about 171 species of grass and 140 species of orchids have been recorded within the park.
+These include 17 species categorized as "possibly extinct".
+Out of the aforementioned flowering plant taxa, about 171 species of grass and 140 species of orchids have been recorded within the park.
 The grasses are found in the open grasslands found on the edges of the water bodies and montane habitats where fire resistant vegetation grows and dense grasses like elephant grass are found.
-Various herbivores such as sambar, asian elephants, gaur and wild boar have been observed to graze here.
+Various herbivores such as sambar, Asian elephants, gaur and wild boar have been observed to graze here.